 The United Nations developed eight Millennium Development Goals (MDGs) to combat worldwide poverty.
 They include halving extreme poverty, providing universal primary education, and improving child and maternal health, among others.

 Improving access through safe infrastructure improvement is interwoven with poverty reduction.
 Every effort to improve people’s lives relies on their ability to access services.
-This is particularly true in rural areas – the UN estimates that 70% of those who subsist on less than $1.25 a day live and work in rural areas.
+This is particularly true in rural areas – the UN estimates that 21% of people in the developing world live at or below $1.25 a day.

 The Role of Transport in the Millennium Development Goals